bkuhlmann/form-validator/README.md

 - *updateAndValidateValue:* Combines two steps into one, allowing you to update and validate a field at once.
 - *updateAndValidateValues:* Similar to the above but for multiple field values.
 - *validateForm:* Allows you to update and validate an entire form.
-Handy when preventing a from being saved due to detected errors.
+Handy when preventing a form being saved due to detected errors.

 ### Customization